spikeyA/motiai_app/README.md

 - The `.env` file is git-ignored to prevent API keys from being committed
 - API keys are loaded securely using `flutter_dotenv`
 - The app runs in a sandboxed environment on macOS for security
-- Favorite quotes are stored locally using Hive, no external data transmission
+- All data is stored locally using Hive, no external data transmission

 ## 🐛 Troubleshooting